Shani occupies 10th-from-Chandra

 Although quite capable of interacting with governing agencies and officials, one may prefer to hold a less exposed place in society in order to show modesty.
 Nevertheless, one may accept very responsible assignments from a deep sense of social duty

-A social regulator of the first order, especially when Shani-Thula, swakshetra Makara or Kumbha
+A social regulator of the first order, especially when Shani-Thula, svakshetra Makara or Kumbha

-Also strong public responsibility when dharmesha-9 + karmesha-10 for Vrishabha lagna
+Also strong public responsibility when Dharmesha-9 + karmesha-10 for Urisha lagna

-Much less favorable when in a rashi of Shani's enemies Mangala or Surya, as here Professor Shani teaching in classroom-10 becomes well-known but as a rebel or a troublemaker.
+Much less favorable when in a rashi of Shani's enemies Mangala or Surya, as here Professor Shani teaching in classroom-10 becomes well-known but as a rebel or an agent of polarizing catalysis.

 Professor Shani's classroom in bhava-10 is a law-abiding environment.
 One is required to be diligent in the performance of social duties but not friendly in the classic sense of enjoying the company of others.
 Shani the Fearful Survivalist will however develop marketplace relationships for the instrumental benefit of reaching one's material goals in social performance, maintaining good public reputation, and obtaining material profit.